Bromford Bridge Racecourse: History

 In 1949, the course was bought as freehold by the Birmingham Racecourse Company for £85,000.

 In 1952 John Rickman wrote: "Birmingham is one of the best racecourses in the country.
 True, its surroundings cannot be compared with those of Goodwood or York, but if one keeps one's eye on the racing and considers the technical perfection of the track one should have no compaint whatsoever".
 Rickman continued: "Birmingham never lacks runners, and although many of its races are for second-class and moderate animals, there are a number of events during the nine meetings comprising fifteen days' racing held between Easter Monday and November, which cater for and attract high-class horses.
 The standard of prize money is high.
 There are four plates of £1,000 and four sweepstakes with £1,000 added.
 A feature is Birmingham's Monday racing, and meetings are held on Easter Monday and Whit Monday."

-The course was redeveloped in 1958-59, with the construction of a refreshment bar in the centre of the course, which at 334 feet was the longest continuous bar in the world.
+The course was redeveloped in 1958-59.
+A refreshment bar was constructed in the centre of the course, which at 334 feet was the longest continuous bar in the world.
 The same year, the course hosted its most valuable event – a 2.5 mi handicap with a first prize of approximately £2,500.

-By the 1960s attendances at Birmingham's race meetings were decreasing, with average attendances down to around 5,000.
+By the 1960s average attendances at Birmingham's race meetings had fallen to around 5,000.
 Racegoers seemed to prefer the more rural settings of Warwick, Worcester and Stratford to the industrial views of Fort Dunlop's Base Stores and Bromford Wire Mills.
 The racecourse management tried various things to boost attendances, including Saturday evening fixtures, free admission for ladies and performances by pop groups such as the Swinging Blue Jeans.
 Birmingham Corporation was keen to buy the 180 acres of the racecourse's site to build housing for people who had to move from inner city slum clearances, and in 1964 the racecourse shareholders accepted the council's offer of £1.25 million.

 The final meeting

 Birmingham's farewell meeting took place on Monday evening, 21 June 1965, starting at 7pm.
 The official race card was one shilling (5p).
-A crowd of 9.400 watched the six races.
+A crowd of 9,400 watched the six races.
 A total of 50 runners competed.